Hue-Jhan/Ntdll-Process-inj-Trojan/README.md

 # 💻 Code
-This malware calls native api functions usei dynamically resolved function pointers from ntdll.dll, reducing static IAT footprint.
+This malware calls native api functions using dynamically resolved function pointers from ntdll.dll, reducing static IAT footprint.
 So it basically retrieves addresses of native api functions at runtime and uses them to upload shellcode into a target process.

 ### 1) Listener & payload